 - If you are NOT the account holder, you can go to this link and sign up using your ZIP code. https://www.pge.com/en_US/safety/emergency-preparedness/natural-disaster/wildfires/psps-zip-codes.page (ENGLISH/ ESPAÑOL)

-Over the next few months the Cambria Community Emergency Response Team (CERT) will distribute information provided by Pacific Gas & Electric Company to help you prepare and, if necessary, respond to a ‘Public Safety Power Shutoff’ (PSPS).
+The Cambria Community Emergency Response Team (CERT) distributed information provided by Pacific Gas & Electric Company to help you prepare and, if necessary, respond to a ‘Public Safety Power Shutoff’ (PSPS).